 During this time period, which extended all of the way through high school, exercise was never about burning calories.
 It was never about molding my body into a particular shape.
 It was never about being overly competitive.
 And, it was never about changing my weight.

 high school sports

-During high school, I played water polo (a very short-lived season), ran cross-country, and I swam.
+During high school, I played water polo, ran cross-country, and swam.
 Again, I didn’t participate in these sports to burn calories.
 At this point in my life, I don’t think I knew what a calorie was.
 Instead, I played sports to move my strong body, to feel a sense of camaraderie, and to hang out with my closest friends.
 It was truly that simple.
 Playing sports gave me an identity, and it gave me a beautiful sense of belonging.
 Plus, I distinctly remember not knowing how much I weighed as a high school athlete, and best of all, my weight didn’t matter.

 exercise became a coping mechanism

 Fast-forward to college.
 End of sophomore year, I started running on a frequent basis, learned to tolerate swimming indoors, and went to my first yoga class.
 Inevitably, I spent more time at the gym.
 In turn, I made friends who frequented the gym as often as I did.
 While my exercise habits weren’t obsessive at this point, things slowly started to change.
 Over the course of the next year or so, exercise became a coping mechanism.
 A crutch.
 It was a way for me to find stability when my emotions were anything but.
 I went through a breakup that rocked me to my core, left to study abroad, and got quite homesick.
 Once I returned, I didn’t get better.
 I began my term as a sorority president while balancing a full-load of classes and part-time babysitting.
 It was all too much.
 In my spare time, the only things I could keep steady were the miles I logged on the treadmill, the hours I racked flowing on my yoga mat, and the minutes I spent lifting weights.